 If you're the kind of investor who would rather try and beat the market through good stock selection, then smart beta funds are your best choice; this fund class is known for tracking non-cap weighted strategies.

 These indexes attempt to select stocks that have better chances of risk-return performance, based on certain fundamental characteristics or a combination of such characteristics.

 Methodologies like equal-weighting, one of the simplest options out there, fundamental weighting, and volatility/momentum based weighting are all choices offered to investors in this space, but not all of them can deliver superior returns.

 Fund Sponsor & Index

-FDVV is managed by Fidelity, and this fund has amassed over $314.50 M, which makes it one of the larger ETFs in the Style Box - All Cap Value.
+The fund is sponsored by Fidelity.
+It has amassed assets over $516.08 million, making it one of the largest ETFs in the Style Box - All Cap Value.
 This particular fund, before fees and expenses, seeks to match the performance of the Fidelity Core Dividend Index.

 The Fidelity Core Dividend Index is designed to reflect the performance of stocks of large and mid-capitalization dividend-paying companies that are expected to continue to pay and grow their dividends.